ZealinBee/fullstack-library/README.md

 Clone the repository from github with `git clone` Then `npm i` for the packages and lastly `npm start` and go to your http://localhost:3000 to see the website
 Here is the deployed backend in azure: [Deployed Website][1]

+To test the librarian functionalities for the website, the credentials for admin/librarian is:
+email: admin@mail.com
+password: password

 [1]: https://integrifylibrary.azurewebsites.net/